 The cornerstone of any hair care routine is a quality shampoo and conditioner system.
 If you’re looking for a system that will cleanse and condition your hair without weighing down your strands, we recommend the Biolage R.A.W.
 Uplift Shampoo and Conditioner.
 Formulated with black sesame and grapefruit, the shampoo and conditioner system purifies flat, fine hair without stripping for lightweight body.

 Your daily routine is important to make sure your hair looks and feels great day-to-day, but you’re going to have to give your strands a little extra TLC if you really want to care for thin curly strands.
-Both thin strands and curly hair tend to be fragile—pair them together and you’ve got a recipe for some major breakage.
+Both thin strands and curly hair tend to be fragile—pair them together, and you’ve got a recipe for some major breakage.
 Help stop breakage in its tracks by incorporating a strengthening treatment into your hair care routine.
-We love Redken’s Extreme CAT Protein Reconstructing Hair Treatment Spray and Redken’s Extreme Strengthening Mega Mask.
+We love Redken’s Extreme CAT Anti-Damage Protein Reconstructing Hair Treatment and Redken’s Extreme Strengthening Mega Hair Mask.

 Unfortunately, there is no way to make your curly hair naturally thicker.
 There are no products, techniques, or hair care professionals that can thicken the strands growing out of your follicles.
 That doesn’t mean all hope is lost, however.
 Plenty of products on the market can make your strands appear thicker.